10 Spook-tacular Ways to Spend Halloween in New Orleans

 1. Stay at a Haunted Hotel

 One of the best ways to get into the Halloween spirit is by staying at a haunted hotel.
-The French Quarter is home to many haunted hotels, including the Hotel Monteleone, which is said to be one of the most haunted places in New Orleans.
+The French Quarter is home to several, including the famously haunted Hotel Monteleone.

-We stayed at Place d’Armes Hotel, a haunted hotel right in the heart of New Orleans and close to Jackson Square.
-The site was once a French colonial school, and during the Great New Orleans Fire of 1788, the structure burned down, taking many students and the headmaster.
+We chose to stay at Place d’Armes Hotel, located in the heart of New Orleans near Jackson Square.
+The site was once a French colonial school, which tragically burned down during the Great New Orleans Fire of 1788, taking many students and the headmaster with it.

 2. Take a Ghost Tour